 It’s important to point out that training for a half marathon isn’t just about getting the miles in all at the same pace.
-In order to facilitate strong muscles and prevent injury, you need to incorporate specific quality workouts such as tempo runs and hill workouts.
+In order to facilitate strong muscles and prevent injury, you need to incorporate specific quality workouts such as tempo runs, hill workouts, and speed work.
 By spending time running at different speeds you’ll tap into different muscles to prevent fatigue, practice charging up gradual inclines, and prevent the boredom of repetitive slow runs.
 You’ll see these speed workouts built into our Half Marathon Training Program, and Coach Nate will be there to explain the purpose and procedure.

-If you’ve looked at couch to half marathon programs in the past, chances are you’ve seen X-train or Cross-train listed on there.
+If you’ve looked at couch to half marathon training programs for beginners in the past, chances are you’ve seen X-train or Cross-train listed on there.
 But what exactly does that look like, and why bother including it in your half marathon training schedule?
 For us here at The Run Experience, it means including strength training and mobility work.

-Body weight strength movements such as lunges, push ups, and core work will all help fortify your body for the impact of running.
+Bodyweight strength movements such as lunges, push-ups, and core work will all help fortify your body for the impact of running.
 They’ll also help you learn to move with control and stability through an exaggerated range of motion.
 When you’re leaning forward in a lunge, you’re building strength through the same movement patterns as running, but with a greater range.
-The movements will also help build hip strength, midline (core) stability, and better posture, which will allow you to run strong and tall even during the tough speed workouts or long distances.
+The movements will also help build hip strength, midline (core) stability, and better posture, which will allow you to run strong and tall even during tough speed workouts or long distances.